fivexl/website/content/case-studies/firi case study/index.md

 testimonial_author_portrait: Thuc.png
 testimonial_cta_url: 'https://sales.fivexl.io/schedule-a-call'
 testimonial_long: |
-  “It was really hard to find a partner with expertise in both cloud and security, combined with the agility to meet our infrastructure needs.”
+  “It was really hard to find a partner with expertise in both cloud and security, combined with the agility to meet our infrastructure needs.
+  FivexL helped us migrate all our services to a new infrastructure; the change was seamless.
+They think outside the box and are always there when we need them.”
 about_company:
   logo: 'ns_2.png'
   heading: 'About Firi'
   text: |
-    '**New Stream is a Mobile Computer Vision & AI solutions software company that created SDK for sports technology companies, personal trainers.**

-    Newstream SDK is a one-of-a-kind computer vision tehcnology that provides accurate skeleton measurements in real-time.
-The system measures all body motions and presents the result of any movment in inches, angles and seconds.'
+    'Firi takes its name from the Norse word for lighthouse.
+In less than two years it has become the leading light cryptocurrency exchange and custodial solution in Norway with over 150,000 customers enjoying the peace of mind provided by a fully insured platform.
+Registered with Finanstilsynet (the Financial Supervisory Authority of Norway), and focused on building trust into the complex world of crypto, Firi aims to build safe products with a localised infrastructure delivering the same assurances as a traditional bank.'
 double_panel:
   layout: 'case-studies'
   heading: "CASE STUDIES"